Fysh-Fyve/fysh/docs/PDD/md/08-software-design.md

 This document outlines the design of the Fysh programming language compiler and its execution on custom hardware.
 As shown in Section \ref{Tab:software}, the Fysh compiler translates Fysh code into executable machine code using C++ for backend processing.
-This process is divided into three primary stages: Front End, Middle End (optional), and Back End.
+This process is divided into two stages: the Front End, and Low-Level Virtual Machine (LLVM) Compiler Infrastructure.

 ## Compiler Architecture